achetronic/vault-on-kubernetes/README.md

 ## Motivation

-In the first stages of the migration to Kubernetes, SRE members had to look for a safe way to provision secrets to the clusters.
-This way had to be safe and automated too.
-Doing research we discovered External Secrets project, from Godaddy.
+In the first stages of a migration to Kubernetes, SRE members have to look for a safe way to provision secrets to the clusters.
+This way has to be safe and automated too.
+Doing research you can discover External Secrets project, from Godaddy.
-This is an operator for Kubernetes (included into the [Tooling Stack](https://gitlab.infrastructure.s73cloud.com/Infrastructure/tooling-stack)) which can get secrets from a vault like this, and generate Kubernetes Secrets at change.
-Of course, for achieving that, we needed a vault, and we wanted it to be agnostic to the cloud.
+This is an operator for Kubernetes which can get secrets from a vault like this, and generate Kubernetes Secrets at change.
+Of course, for achieving that, you need a vault, and better to be agnostic to the cloud.
 Safe, automated, opensource, agnostic, Kubernetes friendly...
-Hashicorp Vault was basically the winner.
+Hashicorp Vault is basically the winner.

 ## Provisioning cloud resources

-To launch Vault, there are several required resources.
+To launch Vault in production, there are several required resources.
 Some of them are permissions for the IAM generated user, some bucket to store all the data (of course, encrypted), and a KMS key that [you better not delete](README.md#unsealing-process)

 These resources are created per environment, with the Terraform code inside the directory `iac/`.
 To have deeper information about the process, better read the [specific documentation](iac/README.md)